young, about 25 mm

 feeding on a thin orange encrusting sponge.

-Big Island, Maui, Kahoolawe, Oahu and Kauai: widely distributed in the Indo-Pacific.
+Big Island, Maui, Kahoolawe, Oahu, Kauai and Niihau: widely distributed in the Indo-Pacific.

-in Hawaii from Molokini Islet, Maui by PF on Sept.
+in Hawaii from off Makena, Maui by PF on Sept.
 10,

 Photo: PF: 36